Superconducting NbN Resonator Parametric Amplifiers for Millimetre Wavelengths: NbN Deposition Process

 The properties of NbN films are strongly dependent on the nitrogen flow rate.
 As discussed in the introduction, for applications in kinetic inductance parametric amplifiers, the films should have high $T_\mathrm{c}$ and high resistivity.
 In order to find suitable deposition conditions, we first measured the hysteresis curve of target voltage against nitrogen flow.

 As shown in figure~\ref{fig:1_hysteresis}, the target voltage against nitrogen flow was hysteretic and took on different values depending on whether the nitrogen flow was ramping up \textit{toward target saturation} or ramping down \textit{after target saturation}.
-Both the ramp-up and ramp-down processes were carried out over 15 minutes.
+Target saturation here refers to the condition where the Nb target surface becomes fully poisoned, forming a nitride layer on the target face.
+Both the ramp-up and ramp-down processes were computer-controlled and carried out continuously over 15 minutes without discrete steps.
 For our deposition system, we observed that saturation occurred at around $5\,\mathrm{sccm}$, where the two branches of hysteresis converged.
 Previous studies have shown that NbN films with high $T_\mathrm{c}$ can be deposited at the pump-down branch of the hysteresis curve around the region where the target voltage varies most rapidly against nitrogen flow, and where the difference between the two branches is the largest \citenumns{NbN_hysteresis,glowacka_NbN}.
 This was measured at a nitrogen flow of approximately $1 \,\mathrm{sccm}$ for our deposition environment.
+This region served as an approximate nitrogen flow range around which films were deposited and characterised to identify the flow that gave the desired NbN thin film properties.

-After establishing the nitrogen flow, we fine-tuned the deposition point further by measuring the properties of the NbN thin-films deposited at around $1 \,\mathrm{sccm}$.
-In these depositions, instead of slowly ramping up to saturation over 15 minutes, we instead performed a quick ramping to the saturation point over 15 seconds.
+The deposition conditions were further fine-tuned by depositing NbN thin-films at a nitrogen flow of around $1 \,\mathrm{sccm}$ and measuring their properties.
+In these depositions, instead of slowly ramping up to saturation over 15 minutes, we performed a quick ramping to the saturation point over 15 seconds.
 The nitrogen flow was then held at $6\,\mathrm{sccm}$ for 2 minutes to establish target saturation.
 Afterwards, the flow was ramped down to the desired flow rate and the shutter was opened for film deposition.
 The time taken for film deposition was dependent on the desired film thickness, which was checked using a Dektak profilometer.
-As a reference, a 100 nm NbN film required approximately 28 minutes of deposition time.
+As a reference, a $100 \,\mathrm{nm}$ NbN film required approximately 28 minutes of deposition time.
 An example of this deposition routine is shown in figure~\ref{fig:2_ramping}.

 The thin-films were configured for four-wire resistance measurement using an AVS Resistance Bridge.
 The films were placed in a custom enclosure and mounted at the cold stage of our adiabatic demagnetization refrigerator.
 The temperature of the enclosure was monitored using a calibrated ruthenium oxide thermometer and the refrigerator was cooled down and warmed up repeatedly to establish the transition temperature of the NbN thin films.
 The film resistivity was measured at room temperature (warm resistivity) and just above the superconducting transition (cold resistivity).